-Accredited Professional members are professional craft practitioners and designers whose outstanding contributions demonstrate a high standard of artistic merit and technical skill who have local, national and international experience and standing.
+Accredited Professional members are the top rung of the Craft ACT ladder: professional craft practitioners and designers whose outstanding contributions demonstrate a high standard of artistic merit and technical skill who have local, national and international experience and standing.

-The Craft ACT Membership Sub-committee will assess and notify applicants of their status within four weeks, if you require your application to be expedited please get in touch
+Craft ACT will notify applicants of their status within four weeks; if you require your application to be expedited please get in touch.

 Please read through the APM information package, member benefits and insurance information documents available on the membership page of our website and if necessary to contact Craft ACT at firstname.lastname@example.org before submitting an application.